-Post on the MIS Certified Area the projected non-binding Base Points for each Resource created by each SCED process.
-These projected non-binding Base Points shall be posted at a frequency of every five minutes from SCED for at least 15 minutes in the future with the time stamp of the SCED process that produced the projections
+Post on the MIS Certified Area the projected non-binding Base Points and Ancillary Service awards for each Resource created by each SCED process.
+These projected non-binding Base Points shall be posted at a frequency of every five minutes from SCED for at least 15 minutes in the future with the time stamp of the SCED process that produced the projections.
+In posting Ancillary Service awards, the awards shall be broken out by Ancillary Service sub-type, where applicable.

 Post each hour on the MIS Public Area binding SCED Shadow Prices and active binding transmission constraints by Transmission Element name (contingency /overloaded element pairs)

-Post the Settlement Point Prices for each Settlement Point immediately following the end of each Settlement Interval
+Post Settlement Point Prices for each Settlement Point, and Settlement Interval MCPCs for Ancillary Services immediately following the end of each Settlement Interval